Call Guardian

 Guardian Protection offers a pretty impressive lineup of equipment, add-ons, and upgrades.
 While this selection is a good thing, it can also run up quite the tab if you’re not careful.
 That’s why we always recommend writing down your needs and wants, and then do your best to stay in your budget bracket.
 The notion of “system creep” is real.
 But we’re here to protect you from it!

-One other thing to note is that Guardian Protection isn’t transparent at all with their prices, so we don’t have prices for the devices they sell.
-But overall, you can expect to pay slightly more than the industry average for Guardian equipment.
+One other thing worth noting: Guardian Protection isn’t very transparent with their pricing, so exact device costs aren’t readily available.
+That said, you can generally expect to pay slightly above the industry average for Guardian equipment.

 Equipment Breakdown for Guardian